 D-100 Sub-Compact Infrared Conveyor Dryer

-ALLENTOWN, PA — An all-new D-100 Sub-Compact Infrared Conveyor Dryer from Vastex International cures 110 plastisol-printed garments or 50 discharge-printed garments per hour.
+ALLENTOWN, PA — A D-100 Sub-Compact Infrared Conveyor Dryer from Vastex International cures 110 plastisol-printed garments or 50 discharge-printed garments per hour.

 "The D-100 is our latest in low-cost, high-performance equipment engineered for printers needing the smallest conveyor dryer possible, as well as for entry level printers upgrading from a spot heater," says Mark Vasilantone, president.